For showtimes, click here.

 1. Bogart liked the project.

 Bogie, like other stars such as Bette Davis, was sometimes at odds with the studio over what his next project would be.
-This time though, he saw Dark Victory was a way to team up with his wife, Lauren Bacall, again.
+This time though, he saw Dark Passage was a way to team up with his wife, Lauren Bacall, again.
 The film was written by Delmer Daves who had written the classic An Affair to Remember (read about that here) and the adaption of The Petrified Forest, which Bogart appeared in.

 2. Another film noir was a huge help.